anshveerturna/Forest-Fire-Prediction/README.md

-Got it — here’s the clean **plain-text version** of your README, with no HTML tags, just beautiful Markdown formatting and spacing (perfect for GitHub or any markdown viewer):

----

 # 🔥 Wildfire Prediction from Satellite Imagery using Deep Learning 🌍

 **Accurate wildfire detection from satellite data using Convolutional Neural Networks (CNNs)**